prototypefund/Digital_Bargeld-docs/manpages/taler-exchange-benchmark.1.rst

    (Mandatory) The URL where the fakebank listens at.
 Must match the host component in the exchange’s escrow account “payto” URL.

+**-f** \| **--fakebank**
+   Launch a fakebank instead of the Python bank.
+Only meaningful if the mode is to launch more than just a client.
+Note that using the fakebank will cause the benchmark application to reset all databases as the fakebank is stateless and thus previous database state would inherently cause trouble.

+**-K** \| **--linger**
+   Linger around until keypress after the benchmark is done.

 **-n** *HOWMANY_COINS* \| **--coins-number=**\ ‌\ *HOWMANY_COINS*
    Defaults to 1.
 Specifies how many coins this benchmark should withdraw and spend.
 After being spent, each coin will be refreshed